 Selling through partners to end customers is, at best, two steps, but it can be more if distributors are involved.
 This marketing motion is complicated because channel marketers frequently need to pair through-channel campaigns with to-channel messaging about objectives, promotions, and sales incentives.

-Establishing these critical communication and experience points helps with content strategy and prepares you to measure the right outcomes from the right activities.
-We track partner enrollment and engagement for channel marketing activities.
-We track leads, opportunities, and bookings to channel market-through efforts.
+Establishing these critical communication and experience points helps with content strategy and prepares you to measure the right outcomes from the right channel partner marketing activities.
+Track partner enrollment and engagement for channel marketing activities.
+Track leads, opportunities, and bookings to channel market-through efforts.

 Types of partners